simomarsili/ndd/README.rst

    :align: center
    :target: ./figs/bias.svg

-The figure compares the average bias for the NSB estimator, the "plugin" or maximum-likelihood estimator and an estimator proposed by `Peter Grassberger <https://www.ucalgary.ca/complexity/people/faculty/peter>`_ in `Grassberger 2003 <https://arxiv.org/abs/physics/0307138>`_ (Eq.
+The figure shows the average bias for the NSB estimator, the "plugin" or maximum-likelihood estimator and an estimator proposed by `Peter Grassberger <https://www.ucalgary.ca/complexity/people/faculty/peter>`_ in `Grassberger 2003 <https://arxiv.org/abs/physics/0307138>`_ (Eq.
 35).